lewisoutdoorllc/Lewis-Weather-Dashboard/README.md

 ## JavaScript Changes

-JavaScript along with implementing jquery is were we implemented all the working of the scheduler so the information could be inputted, saved, stored, recalled, and edited when needed.
+JavaScript along with implementing jquery is were we implemented all the working of the weather dashboard so the information could be inputted, saved, stored, recalled, and edited when needed.

 ## Link to site